-Beattie House undertakes aged care specific infection surveillance with data that is analysed, trended and benchmarked.
-Results are reported through all levels of the organisation.
+Moana House undertakes aged care specific infection control surveillance with data analysed, trended, benchmarked and results reported through all levels of the organisation.
 Follow-up action is taken as and when required.

 Summary of attainment

 The following table summarises the number of standards and criteria audited and the ratings they were awarded.